A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Original Statement

-How might we design a centralized booking app for restaurant goers that streamlines the reservation process?
+How might we design a centralized booking app for restaurant goers that streamlines the reservation and discovery process?

 Uncovering Market Gaps Through Competitor Research and User Insights

-I did a feature inventory comparison between the four most popular restaurant apps: OpenTable, Yelp, Resy, and Tock.
-I compared tasks across the apps, such as booking a reservation, reading reviews, and exploring provided restaurant information.
+I compared the features of the four top restaurant apps: OpenTable, Yelp, Resy, and Tock.
+I completed tasks such as booking reservations, reading reviews, and exploring provided restaurant information.

 No Visit History